Albert-Hu/simple-bootloader/arm/example_2/README.md

 # Boot Flow
 1. Execute bootloader code from 0x08000000.
 2. Run bootloader and initialize RAM, setup the .data section and clean up .bss section.
-3. Copy config to RAM which address at 0x20000000.
-4. Finish boot procedure and execute app code from 0x08008000.
+3. Finish boot procedure and execute app code from 0x08008000.
-5. Run app and initialize RAM, setup the .data section and clean up .bss section.
+4. Run app and initialize RAM, setup the .data section and clean up .bss section.
-6. Print config from RAM which address at 0x20000000.

 # What does Bootloader do?
-1. Copy config from ROM to RAM.
-2. Print booting message.
+1. Print booting message.
-3. Reset MSP(Main Stack Pointer) register.
+2. Reset MSP(Main Stack Pointer) register.
-4. Reset PC(Program Counter) to app's entry point.
+3. Reset PC(Program Counter) to app's entry point.

 # What does app do?
-1. Print config.
-2. Print app message.
+1. Just print message.

 # ROM Partition
 - Bootloader start at 0x08000000